2007 Chrysler Town & Country Reviews

 Under the Hood

 Standard-length models and the long-wheelbase LX version use a 180-horsepower, 3.3-liter V-6.
 Touring and Limited long-wheelbase models get a 3.8-liter V-6 that generates 205 hp and 240 pounds-feet of torque.
-All minivans use a four-speed-automatic transmission.
+All Town & Country minivans use a four-speed automatic transmission.

-Antilock brakes are standard.
-Optional side curtain-type airbags protect occupants in all three rows of seats.
+Antilock brakes are standard, but an electronic stability system is not available.
+Optional side curtain airbags protect occupants in all three rows of seats.
 An inflatable knee blocker helps protect the driver.
-LATCH child-safety seat anchors are installed.
-Rear parking assist can be installed.
+LATCH child-safety seat anchors are installed, and rear parking assist is optional.

 Chrysler and Dodge minivans have for years set the minivan standard in ride comfort and driving ease.
 Despite increased competition, these models still serve as benchmarks.
 Performance is energetic with the 3.8-liter engine, and the Town & Country's light steering is appropriate.
 Automatic-transmission shifts are prompt and easy.
 These minivans excel in seat comfort and available space.